Eat Lights Become Lights at Rough Trade East

 The intently focussed, toe-tapping, head-nodding members of the front row really say it all for Modular Living’s Rough Trade East debut.
 A booming applause and a few requests for autographs at the end prove Eat Lights Become Lights have impressed an undoubtedly loyal fan base.

-For further information on Eat Lights Become Lights and future events visit here.
+For further information and future events visit Eat Lights Become Lights’ website here.

 Watch the video for Heavy Electrics here: